Fintech Types: From P2P Lending to Robo-Advisors

 Regtech

 As financial markets grow in complexity, so does regulation.
-Regtech solutions are designed to help businesses navigate this landscape more efficiently.
-They might automate compliance tasks, track changes in regulations, or facilitate reporting.
+Regtech solutions are designed to help businesses navigate this more efficiently.
+They might automate compliance tasks, track changes in regulations, or help with reporting.

 Compliance Management Tools